Summary

 Engage

-Go to slide six.
+Go to slide five.
 As the students enter the room, use a Bell Ringer instructional strategy to have them make a claim based on this question: Can stress be beneficial?
-Ask students to keep these claims to be used in a later phase of the lesson.
+Ask students to write down these claims to be used in a later phase of the lesson.

-Go to slide seven.
+Go to slide six.
 Organize students into groups of four.
 Invite them to compete in a high-pressure activity that you have determined.
 Make sure a tournament-style bracket is displayed on the board to heighten the stakes of the competition.
 Most students will be familiar with cup stacking.
-See video links of cup stacking competitions here and here, also listed in the lesson slide notes and in the Resources section below.
+See video links of cup stacking competitions here and here.
 These videos can be used for your own reference and to exhibit a high-level competitive atmosphere.

 Add some pressure to your classroom atmosphere with your own play-by-play commentary and by encouraging students to cheer for their teammates to succeed.
 As the competition unfolds, make sure the atmosphere is simultaneously fun and competitive, as you cultivate pressure to succeed.

 After the activity, ask the groups to discuss what they were experiencing physically during the competition.
 Have the students categorize what they were feeling as good or bad (healthy vs. unhealthy).
-Ask the students to decide whether felt the feelings were more healthy or unhealthy, and illustrate their decision by moving to opposite sides of the room—one side representing “the tournament was stressful in ways that made me feel unhealthy” and the other side being “the tournament was stressful in ways that were healthy and fun.”
+Ask the students to decide whether they felt the feelings were healthier or unhealthy and illustrate their decision by moving to opposite sides of the room—one side representing “the tournament was stressful in ways that made me feel unhealthy” and the other side being “the tournament was stressful in ways that were healthy and fun.”
 Some students may have difficulty deciding.

 Wrap up the activity by asking the students if they believe that stress is good, harmful, or a little of both.
 This conversation is less about the results of the poll and more about getting students thinking about the “good/bad” dichotomy of stress.